Bulfinch's Mythology: Contents

 By combining classical learning with modern (19th century) literature, Bulfinch sought to give readers a way to connect such distant information to their contemporary lives, a pedagogical approach that, in contrast with Bulfinch's later reputation for being a prudish Victorian, was actually advanced for its time and only later to be seen in the work of John Dewey.
 Although not aimed at reading solely for pleasure, Bulfinch sought to offer a means of learning as pleasure, a "useful knowledge" that in turn would enhance the pleasure in reading other works.

-He viewed the fact that in order to learn about the classical mythology people first had to learn classical languages, as a stumbling block on the road to learning; and that the era's greater emphasis on learning the sciences meant that there was less time to learn the classics, and as a consequence less understanding of a broad range of literature which referenced classical mythology.
+He viewed the fact that in order to learn about classical mythology, people first had to learn classical languages, which was a stumbling block on the road to learning, and that the era's greater emphasis on learning the sciences meant that there was less time to learn the classics, and as a consequence less understanding of a broad range of literature which referenced classical mythology.
 Thus his target readership was that of people with no education in Latin or Greek, a growing section of the middle classes in North America and the United Kingdom at the time, who wished to learn the classics but were hampered by what was termed at the time an "English education".
-In an age of science he was not expecting people to "devote study to a species of learning which relates wholly to false marvels of obsolete faiths", but rather he sought to enable people to better comprehend English literature, and his concluding every myth account with the "poetical citations" indicates that it was learning the English literature that was the point rather than learning the classical mythology.
+In an age of science, he was not expecting people to "devote study to a species of learning that relates wholly to false marvels of obsolete faiths", but rather he sought to enable people to better comprehend English literature, and his concluding every myth account with the "poetical citations" indicates that it was learning the English literature that was the point rather than learning the classical mythology.

-This is further indicated by his selection of the mythology, and his preference for things like the Keats version of Glaucus and Scylla (from Endymion) rather than any Classical poet's version of the tale.
+This is further indicated by his selection of the mythology, and his preference for things like the Keats version of Glaucus and Scylla (from Endymion) rather than any classical poet's version of the tale.

 Publication history

 Bulfinch originally published his work as three volumes: The Age of Fable, or Stories of Gods and Heroes, published in 1855; The Age of Chivalry, or Legends of King Arthur, published in 1858; and Legends of Charlemagne, or Romance of the Middle Ages, published in 1863.
 Bulfinch's original three volumes were posthumously combined into a single volume by Edward Everett Hale in 1881, who gave them the title Bulfinch's Mythology.

 Some, but not all, editions of The Age of Fable were dedicated to Henry Wadsworth Longfellow.

 Bulfinch himself published the "poetical citations" standalone as Poetry of the Age of Fable in 1863.
-In contrast, in 1942 Macmillan published a "simplified" edition that omitted all of Bulfinch's references to literature.
+In contrast, Macmillan published a "simplified" edition in 1942 that omitted all of Bulfinch's references to literature.